Charles Russell (1786–1856): 1830–1831

 "my most grateful thanks for all your kindness during the election.
 Nothing but your assistance could have carried me through it ...
 I wish to God you had been fighting for yourself instead of for me.
 Your success would have been more easy and more certain and you would have made a much better use of it both for the public and your own family.
 I will not despair, however, of seeing us still side by side in the House."

 At a celebration dinner in September of that year, he observed there were many differences still remaining between the Tories and Whigs, and added that the Whigs:

 "would rashly sweep away what they consider, and what we, perhaps, may consider, the evil, regardless of the good which must be carried with it.
 We would separate the evil from the good, and would even consent to endure the smaller portion of the evil, rather than expose to risk the infinitely larger portion of the good.
 The leading principle on which they proceed ... is practically a destructive principle.
 The leading principle on which we proceed ... is practically a conservative principle."

 He sought to convinced moderate Whigs that "we are no more enamoured than they are of a despotic power, but that we would only so temper our love of civil liberty, as to prevent freedom from degenerating into licence, anarchy and revolution".
 The Wellington ministry saw Russell was one of their "friends" and, in October 1830, he met with the Patronage Secretary, Joseph Planta, who reported to Henry Russell that he was "courteous and complimentary".

 Russell did not attend a constituency meeting the next day, at which a petition calling for repeal of the house and window taxes was presented.
-Upon hearing of this, Russell observed to his brother that "my troubles begin to thicken on me" and that the petition was "hard under a declining revenue to force on a minister speciic repeals of taxation".
+Upon hearing of this, Russell observed to his brother that "my troubles begin to thicken on me" and that the petition was "hard under a declining revenue to force on a minister specific repeals of taxation".
 Despite this, he agreed to present the petition, and any others, but refused to pledge himself to it "until I see what measures are proposed by the government".
 Russell also avoided an anti-slavery petition organised by local quakers, pleading he had a prior engagement in London, and adding:

 "I am aware that my answers in both these cases will be held to be evasive, but they are no more so than prudence requires and than all my declarations have invariably been.
 They must be so if I would go unfettered to these questions.
 If I acquiesce more fully or attend the meetings I shall gradually be drawn into the predicament of connecting myself with the radical and Dissenting party."